GoogleChrome/web.dev/src/site/content/en/sandbox/write-code-samples/index.md

 ## Give useful context
 Summarize what the sample code or app does before explaining how it does it.

-Indicate which details are relevant in longer code blocks by providing explanations and code highlighting.
+Indicate which details are relevant in longer code blocks by providing explanations and [code highlighting](/markup-code/#code-highlighting).
 If readers don't need to understand everything about the code, tell them that—it makes the task less intimidating, especially for less experienced readers.

 ## Keep it simple
 Sample code should be as simple as possible while still conveying the essential concept.
 (The one exception is [accessibility details](/inclusion-and-accessibility#create-accessible-code-blocks), which should always be included.)
-If there are complications that would appear in common real-world applications, include additional samples or provide supplemental codelabs.
+If there are complications that would appear in common real-world applications, provide supplemental codelabs.

 ## Have a little fun
 Code blocks and sample apps are good places to [have fun](/voice)—as long as the reader doesn't need unrelated background knowledge to understand the concept you're conveying.